 Personal income tax rate has been set at 19% since 2005.
-Since 2013, there is higher tax rate of 25% for higher earners, whose monthly income is higher than $\leq 2,918.52$ (around 4% of working population in 2017).
+Since 2013, there is higher tax rate of 25% for higher earners, whose monthly income in 2018 was higher than €2,939 (around 4% of working population in 2018).

-Corporate income tax rate for 2017 was 21%.
+Corporate income tax rate for 2018 was 21%.

-Pillar II should be viewed as a 1bis pension pillar that is basically a derivate of the basic oldage security scheme, as a part (4.25% in 2017) of the overall (18%) old-age social insurance contributions are diverted from a PAYG pillar into funded DC scheme.
+Pillar II should be viewed as a 1bis pension pillar that is basically a derivate of the basic oldage security scheme, as a part (4.50% in 2018) of the overall (18%) old-age social insurance contributions are diverted from a PAYG pillar into funded DC scheme.
 Understanding this principle, Pillar II taxation is similar to the PAYG pillar, meaning that an "EEE" taxation regime is applied.